tmr08c/tmr08c.github.io/content/blog/2023/01/2022-gratitude/index.md

 > Podcasts, both productive and not.
 Examples: ChooseFI podcast and their free content and community building.
 I haven't listened in a while, but it was great to catch up over a few episodes and feel the excitement they help build within me.
 I also started listening to a new comedy podcast, Dr. Gameshow, and really enjoyed it.

-This entry was early in the year (1/7/22), and a year later, I can confidently recommend [Dr. Gameshow](https://maximumfun.org/podcasts/dr-gameshow/) if you are looking for a podcast to listen to for fun!
+This entry was early in the year (1/7/22), and a year later, I can confidently recommend [Dr. Gameshow](https://maximumfun.org/podcasts/dr-gameshow/) if you are looking for a podcast to listen to for fun.

 ### My partner's new job